mikerenfro/puppetmaster-bootstrap/README.markdown

 Mike Renfro's shell script and supporting files to bootstrap a puppetmaster on a new Debian install.
 Currently uses:

-  * puppet and puppetmaster-passenger packages from apt.puppetlabs.com
+  * puppet, puppetmaster-passenger, and puppetdb packages from apt.puppetlabs.com
-  * mysql 5.1 for storeconfigs
+  * postgres for storeconfigs

 Installation: